Maxence1502/WebApp-Frontend/README.md

 ### One “Location” page in which all locations are listed in a paginated array
 To see the list of locations you must be logged in and access this page: http://localhost:5173/locations

-A pagination system has been added but it does not update the data at the moment.
+A pagination system has been added to check the previous / next page with 10 films per page (can be changed in the code).

 # User stories